DesignStudio-Dev-Team/dsn-carfac-connector/readme.md

 2. Review the plugin's error logs
 3. Contact support with specific error messages

+## Update Plugin
+This plugin is updated via Github

 ## License

 This plugin is licensed under the GPL v2 or later.

 ## Disclaimer

 Items with * at the end are coming soon or work in progress

 ## Credits